fclaerho/quarkwm/doc/install.md

 Detailed Installation Procedure
 -------------------------------

 1. Decompress the archive: `$ tar zxvf quark3_(version).tgz`

 2. Update the content of `setup.sh` to comply with your installation.

 	The following variables may be modified:
-    - `MEDIUMFONT`, `SMALLFONT`, `BIGFONT`:
+	- `MEDIUMFONT`, `SMALLFONT`, `BIGFONT`
-      Use fonts that are installed on your system, or check the default values are indeed valid.
+		Use fonts that are installed on your system.
 		You can use `xfontsel` or `xlsfonts` to choose other fonts.
-    - `XLIBPATH`:
+	- `XLIBPATH`
 		Path to your X11 library.
 		The script does not attempt to find the path to libX11.so.x.
-      If the default value does not work, you have to modify it manually.
+		If the default value does not work, you have to modify it manually;
 		Try `$ locate libX11.so|head -1|xargs dirname` and use this command result to set XLIBPATH.
-Depending on your system the locate database may not be up-to-date or even not available at all, so if this command fails try something
+		Depending on your system the locate database may not be up-to-date or even not available at all.
-      else: for instance `$ which startx|xargs dirname` and replace 'bin/' by 'lib/'.
+		An alternative would be `$ which startx|xargs dirname`, then replace 'bin/' by 'lib/'.
 		Once again results may vary depending on your system organization.

- 3. Check that the two files `setup.sh` and `build.sh`
+ 3. Make the two files `setup.sh` and `build.sh` executable: `$ chmod u+x setup.sh build.sh`
-    are executable, if you're not sure, type:
-	`$ chmod u+x setup.sh build.sh`

-    NOTE: `build.sh` is a small script independent of any project which performs the real compilation job, it is called by `setup.sh` with the appropriate flags for the Quark modules.
+    **build.sh** is a small script independent of any project which performs the compilation job;
+	It is called by `setup.sh` with the appropriate flags for the Quark modules.

- 4. Compile the sources:
+ 4. Compile the sources: `$ ./setup.sh`.
-	`$ ./setup.sh`
-    It should end with 'Ok';
-    otherwise read the paragraph 'Compilation failure' below.
+    It should end with 'Ok', otherwise read the paragraph 'Compilation failure' below.

-    NOTE1: By default `setup.sh` compiles all the modules.
-If you are already familiar with QuarkWM and only need some specific modules (only qwm for instance) then simply invoke `setup.sh` with the module source name, e.g. `$ ./setup.sh qwm.c`.
+	By default `setup.sh` compiles all the modules.
+	If you are already familiar with QuarkWM and only need some specific modules, then simply invoke `setup.sh` with the module source name, e.g. `$ ./setup.sh qwm.c`.

     **Compilation Failure**
 		If the compilation fails, check `XLIBPATH` as explained above.
 		If the library is not found you should get something like:
 		`ld: cannot find -lX11`.
 		If this is not the error cause, please post a message on the forum (or send it to me by mail, see readme.txt/contact) detailing the problem (remember to copy/paste the error using the verbose mode: `$ ./setup.sh V`).
 You can also try to debug the code yourself if you wish, recompile everything in development mode `$ ./setup.sh D` before starting.

     If the compilation succeeds, you get several binaries:
       - **qwm**, the window manager.